 The subject line of an email should be brief yet descriptive.
-After all, it is by scanning subject lines that many people will find your message among a slew of other incoming messages competing for their attention.
+After all, it is by scanning subject lines that many people will find your message among the slew of other incoming messages competing for their attention.

-Subject: Technology Expense Report Q2 2013
+Subject: Technology Report

 Regarding capitalization of your subject line, you have multiple choices.
-Naturally you should always capitalize proper nouns such as Joan or Empire State Building, but for the rest of the words in your subject you can choose between the following options:
+Naturally you should always capitalize proper nouns such as Joan or Empire State Building, but for the rest of the words in your subject, you can choose between the following options:

 Subjects with no capital letters at all generally don’t look as polished as the two options described above.